TheSuperHackers/GeneralsControlBar/ControlBarObsZH/ReleaseUnpacked/ReadMe.txt

 + Edit launcherControlBarObsEnglishZH\big.txt to enable
   custom .big files located relative to launcher folder.
-  For example specifying "..\MyBigFile.big" would enable loading of MyBigFile.big in game root directory when using launcher\generals.exe.
+  For example specifying "..\MyBigFile.big" would enable loading of MyBigFile.big in game root directory when using proxy generals.exe.

 -----------------------------------------------------------------------------------------------